 No matter what type of homicide charges a person is facing, it’s important to work with a Dallas violent crimes defense lawyer who regularly handles complex cases, such as homicide cases.

 You can be certain that a prosecutor’s main goal is to obtain a conviction.
 They have every incentive to bring the most serious charges possible.
-When your future and freedom are on the line, you owe it to yourself to work with the experienced Dallas criminal defense lawyers at the Law Office of Broden & Mickelsen.
+When your future and freedom are on the line, you owe it to yourself to work with the experienced Dallas criminal defense lawyers for homicide defense at the Law Office of Broden & Mickelsen.

-Dallas Best Violent Crimes Defense Lawyers
+Dallas Violent Crimes Defense Lawyers

 Broden & Mickelsen